jbmateo/CurrencyExchanger/README.md

 # Currency Converter App

+This app was created to showcase the skills of the developer and is for demonstration only.
 A currency converter app built in Kotlin that follows Clean Architecture and the MVVM pattern.
 The app allows users to convert between currencies with commission fee calculations, and maintains a wallet with multiple currency balances.
-This app was created to showcase the skills of the developer.

 ## Features